-At Providence Alaska, government sets the rates for roughly 75 percent of our patient volume.
+At Providence Alaska, government sets the rates for roughly 75% of our patient volume.
 In some service lines, that number increases even higher.
 (Mother-baby and maternal services can reach nearly 90% government payor patient volume.)
 These patients include Medicaid, Medicare, and Tricare recipients.
-They are new mothers and infants, our parents and grandparents, and veterans.
-This means that government sets the amount that we are compensated for three out of four patients ator-below our actual costs.
-Under CON repeal, hospitals would be required to compete for financial viability with specialty facilities that do not have to serve this same government payor population.
+This means that government sets the amount that Providence is compensated for three out of four patients at-or-below our actual costs.
+Under CON repeal, hospitals would be required to compete for financial viability with specialty facilities that do not have the legal or ethical commitment to serve the government payor population.
+These patients include new mothers and infants, our parents and grandparents, and veterans.